 The Productive Meditation approach is then in constrast like jumping on a piece of flotsam and riding it wherever the water leads.
 There are waterfalls, alligators, and much stranger things in the roiling flow of life, and this decision is perlious.
 You train yourself to flounder, to struggle, to wrestle the impermanent, to live in and place value in the ephemeral fading intellect.

 When you take a step back from either method, you can see which muscles you are building.
 Productive Meditation is training your mind to think.
 Always to think, and think, and think, and think.
 But that’s the point — that’s how you become an “elite level” thinker.
 You will think with greater depth and clarity on a single object.

 That is a sad point.
 It is a misunderstanding.
 Techniques of this nature do not use concentration the “right” way, a Buddhist might say.
 And why?
 Among other things, because the thought is not essential to the act of processing.

 The thought process, the idea you follow, the voice that you use to unpack things, is but one small thing.
 As psychologist Carl G. Jung, who is featured in the introduction of the book, once stated: "…the ego (mind) is like a cork bobbing along in an ocean."
 This “productive” approach is for the bobbing mind.
-It will never reveal the ocean to you and you will miss the splendour of its vastness, where many an intellectual has fallen into and returned with the ideas that can truly shake our civilization.
+It will never reveal the ocean to you and you will miss the splendour of its vastness, where figures of legend have fallen into and returned with the ideas that shook our civilization.

 Building this pattern, this dwelling on thought, is short-sighted.
 It builds powerful, gnashing teeth that will always require something on which to chew, and it will consume you on its hunt for ever-more knowledge.
 But yet, that is its purpose.
 Knowledge begets reward, and we are raised as productivity units.